philippe44/LMS-Raop/README.md

 # LMS-to-Raop
 LMS to Air Playbridge

-Allow AirPlay players to be used by Logitech Media Server, as a normal Logitech Hardware Pre-packaged versions for Windows (XP and above), Linux (x86, x64 and ARM) can be found here
+Allow AirPlay players to be used by Logitech Media Server, as a normal Logitech Hardware.
+It provides synchronisation, replaygain, gapless,fade in/out/cross and all other LMS goodies
+Pre-packaged versions for Windows (XP and above), Linux (x86, x64 and ARM) can be found here

 https://sourceforge.net/projects/lms-to-raop/ and here https://sourceforge.net/projects/lms-plugins-philippe44/